 The Tortuga Outbreaker Backpacker is the latest backpack towards that vision of making the perfect small carry on travel backpack.
 It was even named the best carry on travel backpack in 2017 by Wirecutter!
 The belt comes with a padded hip belt that makes it incredibly comfortable to carry around when pairing with the suspension system and padded shoulder pads.

-3) Tortuga Setout – Max Carry on Sized Travel Backpack
+3. Tortuga Setout – Max Capacity Carry On Travel Backpack (US Only)

 Tortuga released the Setout backpack at the end of 2017 and it’s an amazing update to the great backpack lineup by Tortuga.
-It comes with a capacity of 45L and is the maximum carry-on size.
+It comes with a capacity of 45L as well as 35L and is the maximum carry-on size.

 The New Tortuga is the result of nearly seven years of testing, listening to their community, learning, and improving.
 A great fact is that it’s the same price as the original Tortuga backpack, only $199!